Please see below for the guidelines for our re-opening plan along with FAQs.

 - Parents with young children will need to have their children with them at all times.

-- No Children’s Ministry is being provided at this time.
+- Children’s Ministry is being offered virtually at this time.

 - No coffee or food will be served.